AllenNeuralDynamics/aind-data-transfer-lite/README.md

 ## Usage

-You can interact with AIND Data Transfer Lite in two ways:
+You can interact with AIND Data Transfer Lite in three ways:

 1. Launch the GUI window for visual interaction.
+2. Run the standalone executable (Windows .exe or macOS .app) — no Python required.
-2. Run Python scripts or the command-line interface to perform data uploads programmatically.
+3. Run Python scripts or the command-line interface to perform data uploads programmatically.

-### Launching the UI
+### Launching via Python

 - Ensure dependencies are installed.